Mount Review (Preliminary)

 • Built-in polar alignment scope

-• Independence with hand control
+• Independence with bundled hand control

 • Wi-Fi capable (with optional dongle)